 The students selected for the internships take part in an orientation before leaving campus, several site visits and a networking event with alumni in New York during the summer.
 Internships will start no earlier than June 1 and end no later than July 31, but within those two months the hours and duration of the internships vary by organization.
 Students receive a $4,500 stipend for the summer.

-Employers can read more about the program requirements and deadlines here and apply to host a student for Summer 2020 here.
+Employers can read more about the program requirements and deadlines here .
+Employer applications for Summer 2020 are now closed.

 Brooklyn Community Foundation

 College Access: Research & Action (CARA)

 Future Leaders Incubator